Wednesday, June 29, 2016

 "Which means what, that I would?
 Like you'd know!"

-"You and I always got along better than Matty, Wayne."
+"You and I always got along better than Matty, Todd."

 That's an understatement, I thought.
 Why I didn't just say it out loud, I don't know.
 I wasn't exactly in the mood to be sparing his feelings.
 "Yeah, well, I appreciated that then, but I didn't realize what you were doing to Matty."